karina6188/data-structures-and-algorithms-c-/Data-Structures/LinkedList-Extended/README.md

 Author: Karina Chen

 ## Description
-This is a data structure and algorithm challenge associated with Linked List.
+This is a data structure and algorithm challenge associated with Linked List Implementation.
+Three methods are demonstrated in this program: insert(): takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance. includes(): takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list. toString(): takes in no arguments and returns a string representing all the values in the Linked List.

 ## Getting Started
 Clone this repository to your local machine.